Please note – some of the material discussed in these sessions may feel difficult or triggering for some.

-The stream’s three sessions at EQUIP 2018 were:
+The stream’s sessions at EQUIP 2021 will be:

 Elspeth Pitt grew up in West Wales and originally trained as a teacher, but has now been in church work for more than twenty years, working in a large city centre church in London and a medium sized suburban church in the Wirral.
 She loves to help women become more confident in handling the bible for themselves and growing in their personal walk with the Lord Jesus and has a heart for those on the edges of church life.
 After thirty years working in England, she is delighted to be back in Wales and working on the staff of Highfields Church in Cardiff.

 Phil Swann began ministry in West Yorkshire in 1990 after leaving his career in Cardiff as a Physiotherapist.
 He now the Pastor at Llanelli Free Evangelical Church in West Wales.
 He also teaches Pastoral Theology, for the Evangelical Movement of Wales, on their Theological Training Course.